 Enlightened Masters On Desire

 Sri Ramana Maharshi, Amma (Mata Amritanandamayi), and Paramahansa Yogananda, though coming from distinct spiritual backgrounds, share common ground in their understanding of desires and suffering.
-Each, in their unique way, addresses the root causes of suffering and the role of desires in the spiritual journey.
+Each, in their unique way, addresses the root causes of suffering and the role of desires in spiritual transformation.

 Sri Ramana Maharshi